 Ask around in lectures or after seminars to see who would like to join in, then set the time and place.
 Not only is it sociable, but you're bound to get some tips for your essays and referencing too.

 If you turn up to a big scary lecture theatre where you don't know anyone, the easiest thing to do is scurry to a seat on the back row and sit on your phone until the lecture begins.

 Once you've signed up at the freshers' fair, make sure you go along to meetings and events regularly.
-It can seem a chore at first when you don't really know anyone, but stick at it and you'll soon make friends who'll make you want to keep going back.
+It can seem like a chore at first when you don't really know anyone, but stick at it and you'll soon meet people who'll make you want to keep going back.

 Plus, getting stuck in with extracurricular activities looks great on your CV!

-It can seem scary, but remember than everyone is in the same boat and will be just as keen to make friends as you are.
+It can seem daunting, but remember that everyone is in the same boat and will be just as keen to make friends as you are.

 Go for a society committee position

 Societies are important for all students at university, but for those living at home, they can be a lifeline.

 If you really throw yourself into it, you could end up finding your university family.
 Show some dedication and go for a committee position at the end of first year.